Decoding the Taste of Tequila: A full breakdown

 Q: Does tequila always taste like fire?

 A: No, the "fire" associated with tequila is often due to low-quality tequilas or improper consumption (e.g., shots without any chaser).
-High-quality tequilas, especially those aged, offer a much smoother and more complex flavor profile.
+High-quality tequilas, especially those aged, offer a much smoother and more complex flavor profile It's one of those things that adds up..

 Q: How can I tell if a tequila is good quality?

 A: Look for tequilas that are 100% agave, indicating that no other sugars were added.
-Read reviews and seek recommendations from reputable sources.
+Even so, read reviews and seek recommendations from reputable sources.
 Consider the category (blanco, reposado, añejo, extra añejo) and your preferred flavor profile.

 Q: What is the best way to taste tequila?